100 Greatest Sculptures Ever

 After Phidias, the greatest ever sculptor of Ancient Greece

-Apollo Sauroktonos (4th Century BCE) Marble, Museo Pio Clementino, Vatican
+Apollo Sauroktonos (4th Century BCE) Marble copy, Museo Pio Clementino, Vatican

 Capitoline Colonna Venus (350-40 BCE) Marble copy, Musei Capitolini, Rome